enisdenjo/graphql-ws/README.md

             socket.close(4205, 'Client Restart');
           } else {
             // otherwise the socket might've closed, indicate that you want
-            // a restart on the next connected event restartRequested = true;
+            // a restart on the next opened event restartRequested = true;
           }
         };